Displaying hidden formatting

 Once the pilcrow ¶ button has been enabled the page should look like this:

-As you can see, there are symbols where before there were none.
+As you can see, there are now hidden formatting symbols shown.
 There are also extra lines mentioning both a section break and page break which were invisible before.

 Here is a table of symbols and their meanings: